JohnEarnest/Decker/docs/lilquickref.md

 - `select  exprs clauses from y` reorder, compute, or filter a table
 - `update  exprs clauses from y` modify rows/columns of a table in place
 - `extract exprs clauses from y` like select, but yields non-tabular values
+- `insert  c1 c2 with "A" 11 "B" 22 end` create a new table
-- `insert  exprs into d` append to a table, or `into 0` to make a new table
+- `insert  c1 c2 with "A" 11 "B" 22 into d` append to a table

 - `exprs` can be any number of expressions in the forms:
 	- an implicitly named bare expression (`id`, `2*index`)